-Townhouse condos, townhome condos, freehold condos, condominium residences, aren’t they all the same?
-There seems to be some confusion about the differences between them and to make the complexity more befuddled if you google all, you will see what I mean.
+Townhouses, townhomes, freehold or vacant land condos, condominium residences, are they not all the same?
+There seems to be some confusion about the differences between them and to make the complexity more befuddled if you google them all, you will see what I mean.

 That’s an excellent way to get a feel for price and style.
 But then what?
-What about specific condo rules, fees and financial stability of the condo corporation, amenities and other questions that should be very important for you to know?
+What about specific condo rules, fees and financial stability of the condo corporation, amenities and other questions that are very important for you to know?

-Do you use up a tank of gas or spend hours on MLS going through hundreds of listings?
+Why use up a tank of gas or spend hours on MLS going through hundreds of listings?
 What about private listings or listings coming soon, would knowing those help?
 Would the price history in the area help, condo fees, special assessments help?

-Below are links to some but not all townhouse condominium residences (townhomes, attached and detached, one floor and more) in London Ontario including price history and some tidbits for prudent buyers and sellers!
+Below are links to some townhouse condominium residences (townhomes, attached and detached, one floor, two storeys) in London Ontario including price history and some tidbits for prudent buyers and sellers!

 $200,000 to $325,000